lerebel103/esp32-aws-connector/README.md

   aws_connector_init(xNetworkEventGroup);

   // ...
-  // Continue with your business logic here, from this point.
+  // Continue with your business logic as you normally would.
-  // WiFi connectivity, certificate handling etc will be handled automatically
+  // WiFi connectivity, certificate handling etc will be handled for you.

 }
 ```